needle-mirror/com.unity.transport/Documentation~/network-settings.md

 ```

 ### NetworkSettings extension methods

 Every new custom `INetworkParameter` requires of at least one extension method to the `NetworkSettings` API.
 These extension methods must receive and return a `ref NetworkSettings` to ensure the proper functioning of the fluent interface.

-Those constraints are checked by the Roslyn Analyzers provided in the Unity Transport package.

 ```markdown title="NetworkSettings extension methods example"
 public static class MyCustomParameterExtensions